niamul64/niamul64/README.md

 #### About Me

-👋 Currently, I am a student.(4th year).<br>
+👋
-Studying: Computer Science and Engineering, At University of Asia Pacific<br>
+Study: Computer Science and Engineering, At University of Asia Pacific<br>
-Current CGPA: 3.88<br>
+Current CGPA: 3.89<br>
-I'm a Computer Programmer, Website Developer, Graphics Designer, System Analyst.
+I'm a Computer Programmer, Website Developer(Backend with Django), Graphics Designer, System Analyst.
 I have profound knowledge in Problem Solving, System Analysis and Designing.
 Now practicing Machine Learning, Deep Learning and NLP.
-Currently, I am pursuing my Undergraduate Degree in CSE from University of Asia Pacific, Bangladesh.
 Earlier in my university life, I have participated in many competitive programming (ICPC).
 I always love to work hard to gather new knowledge.<br>

 👯 Now I’m looking to collaborate with a team that may help me to progress on my skill.